anywhichway/generx/README.md

 Deleting values at indexes works just like an array.
 Deleting a value at an index beyond the current `.count()` has no effect.
 Deleting a value at an index below the current
 `.count()` will set the value at the index to `undefined`.

 # Release History (reverse chronological order)

+2021-06-22 v0.0.9

+- @outis Iterating over a generx generator and accessing elements as an array don't play well together.
+Before that can be looked into, however, I've reorganized some of the code in the resettable generator proxy.
+The main changes are about encapsulation (the state of the resettable generator is moved from local variables to a state object) and abstraction to reduce repetition (2 duplicate code blocks from the proxy's array access handler have been refactored into a function).
+- @anywhichway Reformatted release history.

+2021-06-18 v0.0.8

+- @outis Simplified proxied next() of resettable generator (and added value parameter, as per the spec).
+- @outis Fix for issue reset() doesn't restore array access after iterating a generator & accessing it as an array. #1.
+- @outis Made next() of resettable generator non-enumerable.

+2018-12-31 v0.0.7

-2018-12-31 v0.0.7 Added `reset()`.
+- Added `reset()`.

+2018-11-10 v0.0.6

-2018-11-10 v0.0.6 Enhanced documentation.
+- Enhanced documentation.

+2018-11-10 v0.0.5

-2018-11-10 v0.0.5 Renamed `.finalize()` to `.realize()`.
+- Renamed `.finalize()` to `.realize()`.
 Changed return value to the array of all values.
-Added `.fill(value,start,end)`, `.join(separator)`, `.pop()`, `.push(value)`, `.realized`.
+- Added `.fill(value,start,end)`, `.join(separator)`, `.pop()`, `.push(value)`, `.realized`.

+2018-11-09 v0.0.4

-2018-11-09 v0.0.4 Added unit tests for `count()`.
+- Added unit tests for `count()`.
 Added support for delete and set on array indexes.
+- Enhanced documentation.

+2018-11-08 v0.0.3

+- Added `count()`.
-Enhanced documentation.
+- Enhanced documentation.

-2018-11-08 v0.0.3 Added `count()`.
-Enhanced documentation.
-Improved async Promise resolution
+- Improved async Promise resolution

+2018-11-07 v0.0.2

-2018-11-07 v0.0.2 Fixed reverse.
+- Fixed reverse.
 It was throwing an error due to undefined function.
-Modified `map` and `slice` to return a `generx` enhanced generator rather than array.
-This will produce results faster for mapped functions and for slices less than the full generator yield results.
+- Modified `map` and `slice` to return a `generx` enhanced generator rather than array.
+This will
+- produce results faster for mapped functions and for slices less than the full generator yield results.

 2018-11-06 v0.0.1 Initial public release